 Following data screening, descriptive statistics were calculated for romantic cosines and personality measures across both males and females.
 The average romantic cosine (M = .19, SD = .17) was relatively small and showed a comparatively large standard deviation.
 Personality scores ranged from 10-50 on an interval scale, although we utilized a difference score in our MLM.
 However, for convenience, Table 1 shows personality means, standard deviations, and Cohen’s ds (Lakens, 2013) across both males and females.

 In our analysis, each personality variable was analyzed in a separate MLM.
 We chose this design to control for the correlated error introduced by examining each participant paired with every other opposite gender participant (i.e., therefore, controlling for male participant one being represented in the data multiple times across female participants).
-We compared three distinct models: an intercept-only model, which acts like a simple regression; a random-intercept model without predictors, which allows the dependent variable to be predicted uniquely across each participant-pair as a function of a unique slope; and a random-intercept model with personality differences as a predictor, which is identical to the previous model with the key difference that the IV (personality differences) are accounted for across our random slopes.
-(Field, Miles, & Field, 2012).
+We compared three distinct models: an intercept-only model, which estimates the y-intercept as the same across all participants; a random-intercept model, which allows estimation of the y-intercept controlling for multiple instances of the same participant, thus handling correlated error; and a random-intercept model with personality differences as a predictor, which controls for repeated measures for each participant and estimates the relationship between the IV and the DV(Field, Miles, & Field, 2012).

-Except for the MLM examining Openness, the random-intercept model with predictors was the best fit for our data in each MLM.
+Except for the MLM examining openness, the random-intercept model with predictors was the best fit for our data in each MLM.
 However, due to the repeated measures of the data, we included all models from the random-intercepts main effects, as we wished to control for correlated error.
-Models’ significance was evaluated using an ANOVA; however, in order to determine the best-fit for our data, we utilized the Aikake Information Criterion (AIC).
-A lower AIC corresponds to less information lost, and hence models with lower AIC scores correspond to better fits for our data.
+Model significance was evaluated using a chi-square difference test where each model is compared to the previous model to determine how adding random slopes or predictors improves the model; however, in order to determine the best-fit for our data, we utilized the Aikake Information Criterion (AIC).
+A lower AIC corresponds to less information lost, and hence, models with lower AIC scores correspond to better fits for our data.
 Individual model’s degrees of freedom, intercepts, as well as significance among all models can be found in Table 2.

 We found that differences in extraversion, agreeableness, and conscientiousness were predictors of similarities in thematic cosines across romantic writing.
 With negative slopes, this finding suggests that smaller differences in personality predicted larger thematic cosines.
 Therefore, as personality scores were more similar (small differences, closer to zero), the larger the overlap between the romantic writing provided for participants.
-Difference in Emotional Stability and Openness were not predictors of similarity in thematic cosines.
+Difference in emotional stability and openness were not predictors of similarity in thematic cosines.
 For convenience, see Table 3 for predictors, intercepts, standard errors, and p-values for each predictor.

 Discussion

 Our results show that similarity in extraversion, agreeableness, and conscientiousness predicted similarity in writing about a romantic partner.
-With the largest b-value, agreeableness as a predictor aligns with existing findings by Back et al. (2011) and Botwin et al. (1997), who suggested that agreeableness was the strongest personality predictor for high mate value and relational satisfaction in concrete mate choices.
+With the largest predictor b-value, agreeableness as a predictor aligns with existing findings by Back et al. (2011) and Botwin et al. (1997), who suggested that agreeableness was the strongest personality predictor for high mate value and relational satisfaction in concrete mate choices.
 Since our study examined mate preference specifically, we cannot draw conclusions related to mate choice.
 However, our results show that similar levels of agreeableness predict similarities in written responses.
-This suggests that further research in mate preference and personality may uncover a similar relationship of agreeableness to mate preference as in Back’s and Botwin’s studies on mate choice.
+This finding suggests that further research in mate preference and personality may uncover a similar relationship of agreeableness to mate preference as in Back et al.’s and Botwin et al.’s studies on mate choice.